Farbfetzen/Advent_of_Code/python/README.md

 Remember that most participants get different input data so the results in the comments and unit tests will likely be different from yours.

-**Please note that the above information about running and testing the solutions does not apply for 2019.
+**Please note that the above information about running and testing the solutions does not apply to 2019.
 I still need to rewrite the scripts of that year.**